Odiprecious20/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script that sets the permission to the file hello, owner and group have no permission, but others have all permissions
+a script that sets the mode of the file hello